 It’s official … we’re in Santiago!

-As we’ve entered the modern part of Santiago, we’ve seen a couple of people that were helping a woman to get her car out of a ditch.
-They seemed to struggle and Berto, Carl and John walked over to try and assist.
+As we entered the modern part of Santiago, we saw a couple of people that were helping a woman to get her car out of a ditch.
+They seemed to struggle and Berto, Carl and John walked over to assist them.
 With the men behind the car – lifting and pushing – they got the car out of the ditch and the woman waved and drove off.
 I wished that I took a photo of this – after walking over 700km, they still had the Camino spirit of helping other people!

-It almost felt like we were walking another 10km to get to the old city (but was probably only 1km).
+It almost felt like we walked another 10km to get to the old city (but it was probably only 1km).
 The modern part of the city was busy with constant traffic – it could be distracting to the feeling of anticipation to get to the cathedral – but once you’ve entered the old city, the reality of arriving at Santiago becomes real!

-When we’ve got close to the cathedral, we could hear music coming from a bagpipe.
-This add to the feeling of excitement as we’ve walked passed the bagpiper through the tunnel and then … there in front of us was the beautiful cathedral of Santiago in its full glory!
+When we got close to the cathedral, we could hear music coming from a bagpipe.
+This added to the feeling of excitement as we walked passed the bagpiper through the tunnel and then … there in front of us, was the beautiful cathedral of Santiago in its full glory!

 Although the facade of the Santiago Cathedral was covered with scaffolding (due to renovations), it was still a beautiful sight

-For the first time I had no words … I’ve just started to cry!
+For the first time I had no words … I just started to cry!
 Uncontrollable tears of relief, accomplishment and joy – it almost felt unreal that we were standing in front of this wonderful building.
-Me and Berto hugged each other and just embraced the moment.
+Berto and I hugged each other and just embraced the moment.
 I will never, as long as I live, forget this moment!

 Carl and John – friends we will never forget!

 Everywhere were pilgrims sitting, standing or lying on the ground.
-We’ve seen many familiar faces and greeted our pilgrim friends.
+We saw many familiar faces and greeted our pilgrim friends.
 It was a time to cherish and keep in your heart forever.

 Carl took us to the Pilgrim House where we could store our backpacks for a while.
 They are such a great bunch of people – friendly and helpful – and listened to all our stories (they probably hear these stories a 100-times a day, but they still listened and shared in our joy).

-It was almost 11:30 when we took the steps inside the cathedral for the daily pilgrim mass.
-The inside is beautiful and we’ve found seats close to the front.
+It was almost 11:30 when we took the steps to the inside of the cathedral for the daily pilgrim mass.
+The inside is beautiful and we found seats close to the front.
 Pilgrims were still streaming in just before 12:00 and some had to stand against the walls.

 The inside of the Santiago Cathedral

-As we’ve walked out, it started to rain and we had to rush back to the Pilgrim House to get our bags (and rain jackets).
+As we walked out, it started to rain and we had to rush back to the Pilgrim House to get our backpacks (and rain jackets).
 I thought for a brief moment that the rain was a sign of blessing on our journey.

-We’ve found the storage facility of Ivar close to the Pilgrim House.
-This is a very nice service we’ve read about before we’ve embarked on our journey.
-Back in Pamplona we’ve posted a box with unnecessary items to Ivar in Santiago and we were excited to find our jeans and t-shirts (other than walking apparel 😁).
+We found the storage facility of Ivar close to the Pilgrim House.
+This is a very nice service we read about before we embarked on our journey.
+Back in Pamplona we posted a box with unnecessary items to Ivar in Santiago and we were excited to find our jeans and t-shirts (other than hiking apparel 😁).

-We’ve booked a room in the Lux Santiago Hotel, just outside the old city.
-I’ve almost cried again when I saw the room … a real bed with soft linen and our own bathroom!
+We booked a room in the Lux Santiago Hotel, just outside the old city.
+I almost cried for the second time today when I saw the room … a real bed with soft linen and our own bathroom!
 Like Carl said: Never take anything for granted!

-After a nice and hot shower, we’ve put our jeans on and walked to the Pilgrim Office to get our Compostelas (pilgrim certificates).
-There was a bit of a queue, but after about half an hour, we’ve received our official Compostelas certifying that we’ve walked 729km!
+After a long and hot shower, we put our jeans on and walked to the Pilgrim Office to get our Compostelas (pilgrim certificates).
+There was quite a queue, but after about half an hour, we were the proud owners of official Compostelas certifying that we walked 729km!

-Our Compostelas – proof that we’ve walked the famous Camino de Santiago in Spain
+Our Compostelas – proof that we walked the famous Camino de Santiago in Spain

-Once we’ve received our Compostelas, we’ve explored the old city and found Carl and John in one of the bars.
-We’ve spent some time with them and Carl told us that he was already planning his next Camino.
-Our “Three wise men” also walked in and it was a fun time with everyone.
+After we received our Compostelas, we explored the old city and found Carl and John in one of the bars.
+We spent some time with them and Carl told us that he was already planning his next Camino.
+The “Three wise men” also walked in and it was just such a fun time with everyone.

 The “Three wise men” from USA/Korea